Personal OS is still on sale — now $374

 Who this is NOT for.

-What you'll have when you start.
+What you'll have after setup.

 Live, with me